Thyda-Siv/Thyda-Siv.github.io/_pages/about.md

 I have extensive experience in applying machine learning/deep learning techniques as well as both vision and large language models to construction-related applications, to enhance smart building control and construction operations, management, and safety.
+My [CV](https://reachsak.github.io/files/reachsak.pdf) can be downloaded here.

 When I'm not working, I enjoy spending time playing soccer and jogging.

-You can download my [CV](https://reachsak.github.io/files/reachsak.pdf) here.